Construction to shut off water for some Bel Aire residents Wednesday

 BEL AIRE, Kan.
 (KSNW) — Some residents in Bel Aire will have their water temporarily shut off on Wednesday, April 27, due to construction.

-Water is expected to be shut off from 8 a.m. through 4 p.m. for residents living on N Woodlawn Ct, or the highlighted area below:
+Water is expected to be shut off from 8 a.m. through 4 p.m. for residents living on N. Woodlawn Court, or the highlighted area below:

 According to the City of Bel Aire — Government Facebook page, residents in the area should have received a notice from Dondlinger Construction.
 If you did not, the City of Bel Aire asks you to let them know.
 You can call the City at 316-744-2451.